 The strawberries have done their job.
 They're gross and pale and flavorless at that point; there's nothing more they can give you.

-Practical Recipe Notes & Tips
+Practical Tips & Recipe Notes

 - Sugar has a crystal structure and, even when you dissolve it, those sugar crystals are always looking for ways to recrystallize.
-Stir the sugar and water together BEFORE putting the pot on the stove to make sure the sugar isn't all clumped together on the bottom of the pot, and then don't stir it again once it's on the stove.
+Stir the sugar and strawberry juice together BEFORE putting the pot on the stove to make sure the sugar isn't all clumped together on the bottom of the pot, and then don't stir it again once it's back on the stove.
 After it cools you can stir it as much as you like.

 - Use a pot with PLENTY of room to spare.
 Sugar absorbs and retains heat really well so will keep cooking for a bit even once you turn off the heat.
 You want to give it room to get bubbly and rise up in the pot a bit.
 And you definitely don't want to splash any hot sugar on your skin.
 I recommend using a pot that has at least 3x the room needed for the syrup itself.